zohar1000/ng-cond/README.md

 </div>
 ```

-Multiple observables are not allowed in *ngIf, you either need to combine them or is multiple *ngIf directives.<br/>
+Multiple observables are not allowed in *ngIf, you either need to combine them or is multiple *ngIf directives.<br/><br/>
 *ngCond enable it by specifying ***multi: true***, conditions are passed as object of key/value pairs, each value can
 be observable or expression (without observables).<br/>
-The template variable, specified in 'as', will result in object containing the keys and the value for each key.<br/><br/>
+The template variable specified in 'as' will result in object containing the keys and the value for each key.<br/><br/>

 The template will be shown when all the conditions are truthy.
 ```angular2html